 I saw this at one of Yale's bookstores when I was just getting into Hesse's works.
 At that time I had just read Demian and Siddhartha, and was attempting The Glass Bead Game.

 This collection is a pleasant surprise for me, for that was a time when I have not read any fairytales in a while, and it made me curious what sort of stories someone like Hesse would spin.
 The stories gave me a lot of visuals and once in a while I find myself re-reading the book for inspirations.
-Follow the Amazon link for editorial reviews that actually tell you something about the book. :D

-Hikaru no Go by Hotta Yumi / Obata Takeshi
+Hikaru No Go by Hotta Yumi / Obata Takeshi

 Inspirational no matter how many times I re-read it, always!